 There are some legal protections against discrimination based on a cancer diagnosis in employment, health insurance, housing and education, says Morales.
 There are also protections against discrimination based on hereditary mutations in employment and health insurance.
 However, it can be difficult to prove one has been discriminated against due to a health condition and not passed over for some other reason.
 “The bottom line is we see discrimination,” says Morales.

-monitor patients’ social media activity to help determine if they qualify for the benefits they are receiving.
+Disability insurers may monitor patients’ social media activity to help determine if they qualify for the benefits they are receiving.

 There are other areas where patients’ health information can be used against them in ways that are perfectly legal.
 While health insurers currently are not permitted to deny coverage or charge patients more because of preexisting conditions or hereditary mutations, providers of disability, life and long-term care insurance can deny coverage and set premiums based on health history or genetics in many states, says Morales.
 Disability insurers also search patients’ social media and can use that information to contest claims.